Venice Italy Attractions - Parks & Gardens

 times.

-hour but it is a very pleasant walk along the waterfront and a great way to pass
+hour but it is a very pleasant walk along the canal, a great way to pass

-the time and a chance to see some Venice attractions that you
+the time and a chance to see some Venice Italy attractions that you

 might otherwise miss.